-Out of the hundreds of books I’ve read in my lifetime, I have a small number of favorite books.
+Out of the hundreds of books I’ve read in my lifetime, I have a small number of favorite books that I recommend.

-I’ve arranged the books in 8 different categories.
+I’ve arranged the books in 11 different categories:

 Managing Oneself by Peter Drucker — The best self-help piece that is ever written.
 It’s actually an article that appeared in the Harvard Business Review in 1999.
 And in 2008, it was published as a paperback.
 A must-read for everyone.

 How To Win Friends And Influence People by Dale Carnegie — An all-time classic when it comes to personal development.
 This book is an essential read for everyone—particularly for people getting out of college.
 Carnegie writes about how you can increase your popularity, persuade people, make friends, enable you to win new clients and customers, become a better speaker and boost enthusiasm among your colleagues.